cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

   - Development
   - Testing
   - Production
-- Helps limit the blast radius of a catastrophic failure
+- Multiple accounts helps limit the blast radius of a catastrophic failure
 - Benefits of a multi-account architecure:
   - Administrative isolation between workloads
   - Limited visibility and disoverability of workloads